Margaret Garcia: Career and artworks

-Garcia is a prolific painter (primarily of portraits) and has painted several murals in the greater Los Angeles area.
+Beyond her artistic practice and talent, Garcia is a dedicated educator and mentor.
 She has taught courses and workshops on painting, and has lectured extensively in the region.
-In 2000, she was commissioned by the Los Angeles County Metro Art program to create a mural for the subway stop at the University City/Studio City location.
-Currently, Garcia teaches at Plaza De La Raza in Los Angeles, California, and curates art exhibitions.
+In 2000, she was commissioned by the Los Angeles County Metro Art program to create a mural for the subway stop at the University City location.
+Currently, Garcia teaches oil paintings at Plaza De La Raza's School of Performing and Visual Arts, and curates art exhibitions.
+Passionate about arts education, she believes in nurturing the next generation of Chicana/o artists, providing guidance and encouragement for those seeking to use art as a tool for cultural expression and activism.
+As a respected mentor and educator, she also inspires artists to tap into their inner creativity, pushing them to develop work that is both deeply personal and a true expression of their passion for their subjects.